 How does First Business Bank offer double FDIC coverage?

 First Business uniquely offers this through its dual bank charter.
-We can provide $250,000 coverage through First Business Bank, Madison, and $250,000 through First Business Bank – Milwaukee for each account as identified by your TIN or SSN.
+We can provide $250,000 coverage through First Business Bank, Madison, and $250,000 through First Business Bank – Milwaukee for each account ownership category.

 If I’m interested in ID theft insurance, who do I talk to?